 - Shut down the lights and engine.
-See Shutting Down the Unit. - 2.
-If the unit is going to be moved, it is recommended that the mast is turned so the lights face the rear of the unit.
+See Shutting Down the Unit. - If the trailer is going to be moved, it is recommended that the mast is turned so the lights face toward the back of the unit.
 To rotate the mast: - a.
 Loosen the mast rotation knob. - b.
-Rotate the mast until the white arrows are aligned and the metal stop tabs are touching. - c.
-Tighten the mast rotation knob. - Turn upper mast winch handle counterclockwise to collapse mast to its lowest position.
-Verify the coiled electrical cord does not get caught in, or pinched by, the mast while it is being lowered.
+Rotate the mast until the white arrows are aligned and the metal stop tabs are touching.
+The winch and lights should be facing toward the back of the unit.

+- c.
+Tighten the mast rotation knob. - Press and hold the winch control toggle switch downward to collapse the mast to its lowest position.
+Verify the electrical cord does not get caught in, or pinched by, the mast while it is being lowered.

 Personal Injury.
 Stop immediately if the mast hangs up or the winch cable develops slack.
 Excess slack could cause the mast to collapse, resulting in personal injury or equipment damage.
+(000265)